-f) Rectal swabs:
+h) Rectal swabs:

 - i.
-Used primarily to detect N. gonorrhoeae, Shigella species, HSV, and anal carriage of VRE. - ii.
+Used primarily to detect Neisseria gonorrhoeae, Shigella species, HSV (herpes simplex virus), and anal carriage of VRE (Vancomycin-resistant Enterococci). - ii.
 Pass the tip of a sterile swab approximately 1 inch beyond the anal sphincter.
 Carefully rotate the swab to sample the anal crypts, and withdraw it.
-Send the swab in a swab transport, viral transport (for HSV), or N. gonorrhoeae transport system (Table 2).
+Send the swab in a swab transport, viral transport (for HSV (herpes simplex virus)), or Neisseria gonorrhoeae transport system (Table 3).

-g) Urethra
+i) Urethra

 - i.
 Collect specimens 1 hour or more after patient has urinated. - ii.
 Stimulate discharge by gently massaging the urethra against the pubic symphysis through the vagina. - iii.
 Collect the discharge with a sterile swab. - iv.
 If discharge cannot be obtained, wash external urethra with betadine soap and rinse with water.
-Insert a urethrogenital swab 2 to 4 cm into the endourethra, gently rotate the swab, and leave it in place for 1 -2 seconds.
+Insert a urethrogenital swab 2 to 4 cm into the endourethra, gently rotate the swab, and leave it in place for 1-2 seconds.
 Withdraw the swab, and submit it in the appropriate transport system for culture.

-h) Vagina
+j) Vagina